vl09/bep-valentijn-leenaers/content/Theory.md

 m\ddot{x} = - kx
 $$ (eq-undamped-eom)

-which describes a simple harmonic oscillator.
+where $\ddot{x}$ denotes the second derivative of discplacement w.r.t. time.
+This describes a simple harmonic oscillator.
 The general solution reads

 $$
 x(t) = A\cos(\omega_0 t + \varphi),